 I have just finished Andrew Milner’s Locating Science Fiction, which was a wholly useful and insightful as well as a fully frustrating book.
 Milner devotes many pages to expounding upon various cultural artifacts of an enormously wide range of qualities (for example, the first chapter contains a protracted analysis of “Dan Dare,” a kind of British Flash Gordon, while the sixth chapter contains an exploration of Orwell’s reaction to Huxley and Zamyatin).
 Milner is responding to the now-famous derision that SF generates within certain circles of the literary establishment.
 He even goes so far as to codify how the literary establishment treats SF (67).

 This, in my opinion, is wrongheaded.
 I, personally, understand the frustration of being in an academic setting where the works I valued were being undervalued by the establishment.
-I experienced as much, and with regards to SF as well, during my own undergraduate career.
+I experienced as much during my own undergraduate career.
 Milner has responded the way I once did, by grasping at relativism, in order to undermine the legitimacy of the structures of power.

 The logic goes like this.
 Literary scholars are wrong in their sweeping generalization of all SF being bad, therefore all SF and all literature must be equally valuable.
 Milner has taken this a step further with the help of postmodernism via Max Weber.
 All acts of “valuation” are merely acts, and there is no inherent value to anything (179).

 This, to me, is going much too far.
 SF literature is a subset of literature generally speaking, regardless of what any particular member of the academy thinks.
 Also, there exists a lot of bad SF writing and a lot of bad realist writing.
 It does no one any good to pretend that we live in a value-free world that merely contains lots of writing, one where we set Dan Dare comic books alongside Yevgeny Zamyatin’s We for serious consideration.